cristinae/prova/index.md

 ## Download the data {#data}

 The table shows the statistics (number of documents and unique sentences per language) for CEREAL and CEREALex.
-All country-specific datasets are [available through  Zenodo](https://zenodo.org/records/11387864/).
+All country-specific datasets are <a href="https://zenodo.org/records/11387864/">available through  Zenodo</a>.
 Click on the red numbers to download the collections for different language varieties at the document and the sentence level.
 The link to the word embeddings built with the sentence-level corpora is also added with their vocabulary.
 Notice that the embeddings are estimated after cleaning the sentence-level corpus which is provided only after deduplication and in alphabetical order without any cleaning.

 <table id=dataDownload>